Cabinn Hotels: CABINN Aalborg

 Aalborg is the fourth-biggest city in Denmark and CABINN Aalborg opened there in 2010.
 It has 239 rooms and 630 beds.

-The environment
+Environmental Efforts

 CABINN strives to limit the release of CO2 by using environmentally friendly cleaning companies, sorting at source of trash, non-smoking hotel etc. In the year 2010 CABINN Metro received the Green key from the municipal for their environmental policy.